You may wish to see an introductory page with a map first.

 (left) Bust of Grand Master Nicolas Cotoner on the Main Gate; (right) Cottonera Lines: Our Saviour's Gate built in the early XVIIIth century by Grand Master Perellos

-In 1675 Cotoner disregarded popular sayings such as don't count your chickens before they are hatched and commissioned Carlo Fontana, a leading Roman architect, a monument to celebrate the new walls.
+In 1675 Cotoner commissioned Carlo Fontana, a leading Roman architect, a monument to celebrate the new walls, although they were yet to be completed.
 Its design influenced similar decorations at Auberge of Italy and at Our Lady of Victories at Valletta.
-The inscription indicates (INSULAE TUTUM RECESSUM) the purpose of the new walls to protect the whole population of the island and the wish to rename the Three Cities Cotoneria.
+The inscription indicates (INSULAE TUTUM RECESSUM) the purpose of the new walls to protect the whole population of the island and the wish to rename Cotoneria the Three Cities.

 St. Margaret Lines Gates: (left) St. Helena; (right) St. Clement